MetOffice/moci/Utilities/XiosBuildScripts/README.txt

 Unit tests:
 The testing folder contains unit tests for each of the main test scripts for each of the supported platforms.
-To run all the test scripts, you should run one of the "run*Tests" scripts, e.g. runCrayTests on the Cray XC40.
+To run all the test scripts, you should run one of the "run_*_tests" scripts, e.g. run_cray_tests on the Cray XC40.
 This will run all the unit tests for that platform.
 Temporary files for the unit tests will be put in a scratch directory whose name starts with "scratch_XBStests_".
 This directory will be default be created in the users current directory, but if an argument is supplied to the run test script, that will be used as the parent directory for the scratch directory.
 The directory can be deleted when the tests have run.
+The unit tests are also run as part of the rose-stem suite.

 Functional testing:
 To test that the scripts run as intended, the rose test suite can be run.